itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 ### Form URL Encoding

+* Code snippet for for this section can be found in `RequestParameters.java` class under practice package.
 * Aside from the `form-data`, we can also use the `x-www-form-urlencoded` format to send the data in a request body.
 * `application/x-www-form-urlencoded`: the keys and values are encoded in key-value tuples separated by '&', with a '=' between the key and the value.
 Non-alphanumeric characters in both keys and values are URL encoded: this is the reason